 How to accept a university offer through OUAC?

 Accepting an offer through the OUAC website is done by accessing your login credentials, where you will be given concise instructions to accept your offer of admission.

 How do I apply to university?

 All university applications go through the Ontario University Application Centre (OUAC).
-There are two types of applications you can apply through.
+There are two types of OUAC online applications you may have to complete.
 The first is the 101 Application for current students under 21 years of age, and the second is the 105 Application.

 If you’re currently an Ontario student, you’ll need to apply to university through the OUAC 101 application.
-Also, if you’re under 21 years of age but maybe took a year or two after completing high school to work or take time off may also apply using the 101 Application.
-Basically, if you’re under 21 and haven’t attended any post-secondary school before, the 101 Application is likely the application you’ll need to complete.
+You can also apply using the OUAC 101 Application if you’re under 21 years of age but perhaps took a year or two after completing high school to work or take time.
+If you’re under 21 and haven’t attended any post-secondary school before, the 101 OUAC Application is likely the application you’ll need to complete.

-Below is the criteria for the 101.
+Below are the criteria for the OUAC 101 online application.
 If you meet all of the below criteria, then you should apply using the 101: